 Extensions Developer Rig

 The Developer Rig also can be used to manage your Bits product catalog, if you have completed Extensions monetization developer onboarding (required for non-Twitch partners/affiliates) and your extension is enabled for Bits monetization.
-See Bits in Extensions Guide.
+See the Extensions Monetization Guide.

 If your extension is enabled for Bits monetization, when you configure the Developer Rig to run with your extension, you will see a Manage Products tab.
 Here, you can view, create, edit, and deprecate products — as long as your extension is enabled for Bits and you are logged in to the account that owns your extension.

-The Developer Rig is supported on Windows and MacOS.
+The Developer Rig is supported on Windows, MacOS, and Linux.